MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

     **Feature** | **Details** | **Modify plan**
     --- | --- | ---
-    **Vulnerability assessment** | When you enable the plan, [vulnerability scanning](auto-deploy-vulnerability-assessment.md) is enabled by default.<br/> | [Manually configure](deploy-vulnerability-assessment-defender-vulnerability-management.md) vulnerability scanning settings.
+    **Vulnerability assessment** | When you enable Defender for Servers Plan 1 or 2, [vulnerability scanning](auto-deploy-vulnerability-assessment.md) is enabled by default.<br/> | [Manually configure](deploy-vulnerability-assessment-defender-vulnerability-management.md) vulnerability scanning settings.
-    **Endpoint protection**. | When you enable the plan, Defender for Endpoint is integrated by default.
+    **Endpoint protection**. | When you enable Defender for Servers Plan 1 or 2, Defender for Endpoint is integrated by default.
 Defender for Endpoint protection features are available, and automatic provisioning of the Defender for Endpoint sensor on connected machines is enabled. | [Turn endpoint protection on and off](enable-defender-for-endpoint.md) in a plan.
     **Agentless scanning** |  [Agentless scanning](concept-agentless-data-collection.md) provides a number of scanning capabilities.
 It's enabled by default when Defender for Servers Plan 2 (or the Defender Cloud Security Posture Management (CSPM) plan) is turned on. | [Turn agentless scanning on and off](enable-agentless-scanning-vms.md), and [exclude machines from agentless scanning](exclude-machines-agentless-scanning.md).
+    **File integrity monitoring** | When you enable Defender for Servers Plan 2, you can turn on file integrity monitoring.
+It's not turned on by default.
+[Learn more](file-integrity-monitoring-baselines.md).

 ## Turn the plan on and off

-Disable the Defender for Servers plan as follows:
+Enable and disable the Defender for Servers plan as follows:

 1. In Defender for Cloud, select **Environment settings**.
 1. Toggle the plan switch to **On** or **Off**.